- For a sharp edge and a steep wall, hold the nozzle close, or 0.025”- 0.060” from the target.

 Before I dive further into the variables that impact this decision, let’s define “spot size.”
 Spot size is the affected region or the pattern that the blast stream erodes from a targeted surface.
 Simply put, the spot size is the etched or cut area surrounded by overspray.
 Overspray has no meaningful impact; rather, it is just a “frosting” on the surface.

-Check out the reference chart below under ‘Dig Deeper’ section at the bottom that specifically matches spot size and nozzle distance.
+Check out this reference chart that specifically matches spot size and nozzle distance.

 The Nozzle is #1